MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 - Specify the `Driver={<Name of Driver>}` when connecting via `ODBC`.
 - `wasbs` is optional but recommended for accessing Azure Storage Accounts as data will be sent using a secure TLS/SSL connection.
 - `abfs` or `abfss` APIs are not supported when accessing Azure Storage Accounts.
-- The Hierarchical Namespace option for Azure Storage Accounts(V2) is not supported.
-Please ensure that this option remains **disabled**.
+- The Hierarchical Namespace option for Azure Storage Accounts(V2) is supported via Azure Data Lake Storage Gen2 starting with [!INCLUDE[sql-server-2019](../../includes/sssql19-md.md)] CU11+.
+The Hierarchical Namespace option for Azure Storage Accounts(V2) is otherwise not supported, and this option should remain **disabled**.
 - To ensure successful PolyBase queries during a Hadoop `Namenode` fail-over, consider using a virtual IP address for the `Namenode` of the Hadoop cluster.
 If you don't, execute an [ALTER EXTERNAL DATA SOURCE][alter_eds] command to point to the new location.

 ### CONNECTION_OPTIONS = *key_value_pair*